Skip to product information

 Habitat: high elevation on rocks, balds, summits, plateaus, ridges, ledges: open, exposed, well-drained

 More: Andrena ziziaeformis and Panurginus potentillae, two specialist bees native to Maine, use this plant.
 Three-toothed Cinquefoil is good on dry banks where it won't get shaded out.
 In combination with Geum triflorum, Pulsatilla vulgaris, Danthonia spicata and some of the Sempervivums sounds nice to me.
-In a trough is also a good bet.
+Planting in a trough or container is also a good bet.
 Has a long bloom time and the leaves turn red in fall.
 Despite its small stature this plant is hardy and hearty, but good drainage is a must.

 Image credit: Wikimedia Commons